 Copying over files manually or cloud sync is a functional solution, but not always the best one for you.
 What if you could automatically back up all your images and files to your computer or NAS drive without having to connect a cable?
 That’s where sync utilities come into action.

 Syncthing is a great utility to make sure all my photographs and additional files are downloaded to the computer.
 The premise is simple, install an app on your phone and select a folder to constantly keep an eye on.
 Meanwhile, a client runs on your computer, allowing you to link up with your phone.

 Now, whenever the app on the phone detects a change or file addition in the watched folder, it immediately sends over a copy to the computer.
 Simple, reliable, it just works.
 Of course, you can use it as a standard sync utility too, but I prefer to have all my files sent one way to the computer to have a copy available even if I delete something from my phone.
 So, how do you set up Syncthing?

 - Install the Syncthing app from the Play Store.

 - Install the Syncthing app on your PC or Mac.

 - It is a good idea to pair a device before creating folder pairs.
-Head to the devices tab and tap the plus icon.
+Head to the Devices tab and tap the + icon.

 - That’s it.
-Head over to the folders tab and tap the plus icon.
+Head over to the Folders tab and tap the + icon.

 - Select the folder you want to keep an eye on.
 Select one-way sending or sync.
-You can even set the folder to receive data in case you want to add content to your phone.
+You can even set the folder to receive data if you want to add content to your phone.

-How to use Plex camera upload to back up your Android phone
+How to use Plex camera upload to back up Android phone

 Another great option is the camera upload functionality built into Plex.
 This is particularly handy if you already use Plex as a media server.
 An advantage over other backup solutions is that the solution works remotely and even lets you browse your entire photo library.
 How to set Plex camera sync?